Tumalo Falls Loop

 Trail allows: Camping, snowshoeing and cross-country skiing, mountain biking, no dogs allowed on the Bridge Creek Trail which means if you have a dog you will NOT be able to do the Happy Valley Loop hike.

-Trail usage: Very heavy in the late spring and summer on weekends, medium on weekdays and in the late fall and winter on weekends.
+Trail usage: Very heavy on late spring and summer weekends, medium on weekdays and in the late fall and winter.

 General location: 14 miles southwest of Bend - Deschutes National Forest

-(This trail has its perks in the early season (May) because you get to hike without mosquitoes and you will see early wildflowers, but you might also have to hike through some patches of snow.
-In mid-June and July the wildflowers are in full bloom but you also have to deal with the mosquitoes.
-In mid-July and August there are many, many people here and it's not the best hiking atmosphere.
+(This trail has its perks in the early season (May & early June) because you get to hike without mosquitoes and you will see early wildflowers, but you might also have to hike through some patches of snow up to Happy Valley.
+In mid-June and July the wildflowers are at their peak, but you also have to deal with some mosquitoes and hoards of people.
 September and October is when the tourists start to die down and you will get some beautiful late season coloring here but the waterfalls won't have much flow to them).

 Permits required: Northwest Forest Pass for parking